ryanj06/power-outage-analysis/README.md

 # What Makes the Lights Stay Off?
 Analyzing Power Outage Duration in the U.S.
 **by Ryan Jose**

-# What Makes the Lights Stay Off?
-Analyzing Power Outage Duration in the U.S.
-**by Ryan Jose**

 ## Introduction

 This project analyzes major power outages across the United States from 2000 to 2016.
 The central question guiding this analysis is: **what factors are associated with longer power outage durations?**